This article describes how to automate custom tasks. It contains the following topics:

 In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

-In the example of the failure below, we need to go back and make sure the alert date is before the due date of the task's completion.
+In the example of the failure below, we need to go back and ensure the alert date is before the due date of the task's completion.

 How can I check the automation runs successfully?

-Additionally, if your signed contract has any dates in it (as it does in the showcased example), you will automatically be suggested to use them to set new reminder tasks.
+Additionally, if your signed contract has dates (as shown in the showcased example), you will automatically be suggested to use them to set new reminder tasks.

-Using the functionalities of Contractbook task sidebar view, you are able to amend any changes to the created custom task if necessary, including marking it as resolved.
+Using the functionalities of Contractbook task sidebar view, you can amend any changes to the created custom task if necessary, including marking it as resolved.

 Note: you can only mark a task as completed if you are assigned to it.

-Of course, you can also find the task in the general tasks management dashboard which also gives you the possibility of adjusting its properties and accessing directly the document it is assigned to.
+Of course, you can also find the task in the general tasks management dashboard, which allows you to adjust its properties and directly access the document it is assigned to.

 As usual, you will also be able to see that there has been a new pending task in the documents view when locating the signed contract created from the template chosen for the automation flow:

-Note: Automated workflows and integrations are available for the users on Foundation with any of our Add-ons.
+Note: Automated workflows and integrations are available for the users on any of our paid subscriptions.